 The Illinois Department of Agriculture has been allocated funds next federal fiscal year from the U.S. Department of Agriculture through its Specialty Crop Block Grant Program (SCBGP).
-These funds will support projects beginning in calendar year 2023 that are intended to expand the availability of fresh, locally-grown produce and strengthen the competitiveness of the state's specialty crop industry.
-The proposal grant cycle will start January 1, 2023, and the final end date will be September 29, 2025, and the maximum grant award will be $75,000.00.
+These funds will support projects beginning in the calendar year 2024 that are intended to expand the availability of fresh, locally-grown produce and strengthen the competitiveness of the state's specialty crop industry.
+The proposal grant cycle will start February 1, 2023, and the final end date will be September 29, 2026, and the maximum grant award will be $75,000.00.

 Illinois currently devotes more than 100,000 acres of farmland to growing specialty crops, which produce nearly $500 million in sales for Illinois farmers.
 To encourage further expansion of this industry, and to take full advantage of the allocated funds, the Department invites the development of projects pertaining to the following issues affecting the specialty crop industry:

 - Enhancing food safety;

 - Investing in specialty crop research and technology;

 - Improving pest and disease control;